CTU’s Doctoral Symposia Energize Students, Faculty Alike

 One of the most popular features is the faculty office hours segment.
 By tradition, every Friday morning at the symposium, students get to sign up for 15-minute slots with various faculty members, who consequently get to see up to 12 students in one long sitting.
 These are short time slots, but they are incredibly effective.
 Proposed research topics can be validated or narrowed down, or faculty members can be proposed as mentors or readers.
 If the students are lucky, they can still get their 15-minute slots with those prospective committee members the same morning.

 I attended a session in the DCS symposium where the students were meeting one-on-one and in small groups with faculty from across the country.
 Though these meetings were going on simultaneously in a big room, students and faculty were so absorbed in their discussions that no amount of distraction could pull their attention away.
 It was exciting to see these future leaders so deeply engaged.

 Doctoral graduates report having used their degrees professionally, and some extraordinary experiences include graduates who have gone on to publish work, patent ideas, and start new businesses*.
-One such alumnus, Doctor of Management in Organizational Development (2009) and Dean of CTU’s College of Business and Management, is Emad Rahim, DM, PMP.
+One such alumnus, Doctor of Management in Organizational Development (2009), is Emad Rahim, DM, PMP.
 Words simply cannot describe his story, so I’ll leave you with his personal video and a promise to profile more stories like this in the future.

 *Each person's experience is unique and individual, and the experiences of these persons may not be the same for you.